willfindlay/adaptivesec-F2020/journal/06-oct-1st.md

 the type of event sequence analysis I hope to do in WARDEN and the (p,n)-gram enabled hierarchical clustering approach explored here.
 This of course is despite the vastly disparate problem domains (network traffic vs OS-level system security events).
-I first read this paper about a year ago, so it would make sense that some of these ideas were percolating in the back of my mind.
+I first read this paper about a year and a half ago, so it would make sense that some of these ideas were percolating in the back of my mind.
 The specific similarities I'm noticing are as follows: